 Failing to engage with an auditor will result in your Form 5500 not being filed.
 If a Form 5500 is not filed by the deadline, the company may be subject to substantial IRS and DOL penalties.

-The DOL penalty for failure to timely file the Form 5500 is up to $2,586 per day for each day that the return is late, with no maximum.
+The DOL penalty for failure to timely file the Form 5500 is up to $2,670 per day for each day that the return is late, with no maximum.
 In addition, the IRS imposes a penalty of $250 per day for each day the return is late, up to a maximum of $150,000 per plan year.
-Please see the DOL and IRS websites for a description of potential penalties and programs available to fix late or delinquent filings.
+Please see the DOL andIRS websites for a description of potential penalties and programs available to fix late or delinquent filings.

 Step 2: Complete the “Form 5500 Audit Task” on your Guideline dashboard

 Once you engage with an auditor, you must provide us with the audit firm’s information by completing the Form 5500 audit task on your dashboard.
-Once received, we can provide them with the audit package, which is designed to cover all the information needed for the plan audit.
-Please note that any requests for custom reports could result in additional fees.
+The task will only take a few minutes and will ask you for the following information:

 During the audit process, Guideline will be in regular contact with your auditor.
-They will likely request information from you and Guideline.
+They will likely request information from you and from Guideline.
 We will respond to requests and questions as quickly as possible so the audit stays on track.
 We also recommend you respond as quickly as possible.
 A typical audit takes about 6-8 weeks to complete if the audit stays on track.

-Not all plans have the compensation collection task, however, if you do it is important that you complete this timely.
-Your auditor may want to review your plan’s compliance testing and it cannot be completed until your compensation collection task has been completed.
-Not completing this task could result in delays in your audit.
+You may have other compliance-related tasks on your dashboard, such as a Company Info Task and a compensation collection task.It’s important that you complete these tasks timely.
+Your auditor will want to review your plan’s compliance testing, which will not be available until your compliance task(s) have been completed.
+Not completing these tasks could result in delays in your audit.

 Step 3: Sign the representation letter from your audit firm